drufball/yosai/_posts/2019-02-09-collateral.md

 “Let’s get hunting.”

-**Note:** This is part one of a three part short story series.
-Tune in next week for the next installment!
+This is part 1 of a 3 part story series.
+You can read the next part [here](https://yosai.world/compendium/primitive/the-hunt/)